 - Contact one of the three major credit bureaus to place a "fraud alert" on your credit record.

 - Fill out and send IRS Form 14039, Identity Theft Affidavit.

 10. Lock up your mailbox

-Getting a locking mailbox prevents just anyone from checking to see what mail you've received.
-Since letters may contain private financial information, a locking mailbox can also prevent identity theft.
+Getting a locking mailbox can prevent someone from checking to see what mail you've received.
+Since letters may contain private financial information, a locking mailbox can also help to prevent identity theft.